AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 </div>
 <br>

 Implementing textures was a bit tricky, as it involved several steps.
-First, it was apparent to me that I needed to load the image first.
-This part of implementation is similar to how I used to do it in OpenGL.
-I used the library STB_Image to load the image and then stored the loaded data inside a buffer.
-After that, I decided to calculate the maximum number of mip levels of that loaded image.
-This will be needed later when adding support for mip mapped textures.
+The first step was obvious to me: I needed to load the image first.
+This part of the implementation was similar to how I used to do it in OpenGL.
+I used the library [STB_Image]() to load the image data, and then store loaded data inside a vulkan buffer.

 <br>
 <div class="row mt-3">